GarrettLB/Redux-refactor/README.md

 # Redux-refactor

 # Description
-This book search engine was built to showcase Redux.
+This shopping app was built to showcase Redux.
 I replaced an existing context reducer system with a custom redux one.

 ### Key Features
 * Context functionality replaced with Redux!